trebeljahr/trebeljahr.com/_pages/quotes.md

 > What a man wishes that he also believes.
 — Demosthenes

 > Ideology does some strange things and distorts cognition terribly.
-If you get a lot of heavy ideology young and then you start expressing it you are really locking your brain into a very unfortunate pattern.
+If you get a lot of heavy ideology young and then you start expressing it you are  locking your brain into a very unfortunate pattern.
 And you are going to distort your general cognition.
 — Charlie Munger

 > So to win in the game of life, get the needed models into your head and think it through forward and backward.
 What works in bridge will work in life.